bkeepers/dotenv-deployment/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add these lines to your application's Gemfile:

+    gem 'dotenv'
     gem 'dotenv-deployment'

 And then execute: